Room Service Review: JW Marriott Hotel Singapore South Beach

 Total cost: S$72 (excluding service charge and government taxes)

-Worthiness: No. There are many shops in the vicinity that can serve better food at lower prices.
-Unless you are feeling hungry at 2am in the morning, we suggest avoiding this hotel’s room service.
+A: No. There are many shops in the vicinity that can serve better food at lower prices.
+Unless you are feeling hungry at 2 am, we suggest avoiding this hotel’s room service.